Vyom-Yadav/GitHub-Gist-Clone-Backend/README.md

 ├── templates           # Application templates (for sending emails) └── utils               # Application utilities (for sending emails, generating tokens, etc.)
 ```

+Following actions are currently implemented:

+- Check if username is available
+- Check the basic health of api
+- Create a comment on a gist
+- Create a gist
+- Follow a user
+- Get the comments of a gist
+- Get the current logged in user details.
+- Get the gist by gist id, does not load gist comments
+- Get the publicly visible details of a user, does not load gists
+- Get the publicly visible gist Ids of a user
+- Get the publicly visible gists of a user, does not load the gist comments
+- Log out a user
+- Refresh access token with refresh token
+- Register a new user
+- Resend verification email
+- Reset password
+- Send reset code for password reset
+- Sign in a user
+- Star a gist
+- Unfollow a user
+- Un-star a gist
+- Update gist data
+- Update user metadata
+- Verify users email address

+More endpoints would be implemented soon!

+## Contributing to this project

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

+Be Respectful and Kind to each other.
+We are all here to learn and grow together.

+# Give a ⭐️ if you like this project!